mhnvelu/DataStructures-And-Algorithms/README.md

 - In recursive algorithms, we should make sure that base cases as well as null cases are well handled
 - Inorder traversal on Binary Tree may result in sorted values if it is BST

+## Arrays
+- An element in a sorted array can be found in O(log n) time via binary search